 Diving is a relaxing and enjoyable activity but diving can be strenuous under certain conditions.
 Therefore, diving requires a good level of fitness from the participants and it is important to maintain a reasonable level of health.

-As many of our Dive Centers are located in areas which differ from what people are used to in terms of medical assistance, distance to hospitals and time to reach the hospital, it is essential for your own safety we make sure you are “fit for diving” prior to your arrival.
+As many of our Dive Centers are located in areas which differ from what people are used to in terms of medical assistance, distance to hospitals and time to reach the hospital it is essential for your safety and to avoid disappointment to make sure you are fit to dive prior to your arrival.

 Some people are suffering a medical condition that may be made worse by the diving activity and/or the environment and which can lead to further complications.

 - Cardiac conditions (e.g. heart disease or high blood pressure)

 - Respiratory illnesses and injuries (e.g. asthma, pneumothorax and congestion)